Workclamp Lengths

 ---------------------------------------------------------------------------------------------------------------------------

-On the S-Series of Machines, Strippit finally got a Little Smarter.
+On S-Series of Machines, Strippit finally got a Little Smarter.
 S-Type Workclamps have a Gage-Block that Sticks Out from Workclamp Body.
-So if 1 Workclamp is Longer than the Other, you can Unbolt Gage-Block from the Longest Workclamp, and Grind Block Shorter to Match the Total Overall Length of the Shorter Clamp.
-Then Punch a Test Hole and Change Offset Parameter, if Necessary.
+So if 1 Workclamp is "Longer" than the Other, you can Unbolt Gage-Block from Longest Workclamp and

 ---------------------------------------------------------------------------------------------------------------------------

-Again, As Workclamps are Not Manufactured to any Particular Length,
+Again, As Workclamps are NOT Manufactured to any Particular Length,

-Above Procedures Must be Performed Whenever a Workclamp or
+Above Procedures MUST be Performed Whenever a Workclamp or

-Workclamp-Body is Replaced!
+Workclamp-Body Repair Part is Replaced!

 CAUTION!!!
 CAUTION!!!
 CAUTION!!!